Extended Grace period for Premium Payment

 1. What is this extended grace period about?

-In light of the energy crisis, we are offering support to our customers through the extension of their premium due grace period.
-Policyholders are now given up to 60 days from due date to pay their premiums vs. the normal 31-day grace period.
+In light of the energy crisis, we are offering support to our customers through the extension of the premium due grace period.
+They now have 60 or 90-days grace period depending on their premium due date.

 3. How does the grace period extension apply?

-4. Does this mean that I will be billed after 60 days from my due date?
+4. Does this mean that I will be billed 60 or 90 days from my due date?

 No, there will be no changes in your due date, only the grace period will be extended.
 This means that normal billing cycle will still be followed and that you will be billed based on your existing billing cycle.